Request or download the MATTR Pi SDK Trial Licence Agreement and the MATTR Customer Agreement and review these terms.

 await init({ extensions: [Ecosystem], ecosystem: { url } });

-On initialisation (see above) the internal storage is synced with the latest policy relevant to the provided ecosystem ID.
+On initialization (see above) the internal storage is synced with the latest policy relevant to the provided ecosystem ID.
 If storage becomes out of sync, the SDK provides an option to manage the storage manually:

 // storage can be synced manually